forever208/yolov5_train_on_UAVDT/README.md

 ## 【3】Dataset preprocessing
 We then need to do 3 things before training YOLOv5 using UAVDT dataset:
 - copy all images into one folder since the original images are saved in multiple folders.
-- transform the label format and also save all txt label files into one folder .
+- transform the label format and also save all txt label files into one folder.
 - split dataset into training and validation set